kosli-dev/cli/docs.kosli.com/content/legacy_ref/v2.11.0/kosli_snapshot_lambda.md

 ## Synopsis

 Report a snapshot of artifacts deployed as one or more AWS Lambda functions and their digests to Kosli.
-Skip `--function-names` to report all functions in a given AWS account.
+Skip `--function-names` and `--function-names-regex` to report all functions in a given AWS account.
+Or use `--exclude` and/or `--exclude-regex` to report all functions excluding some.

 To authenticate to AWS, you can either:
   1) provide the AWS static credentials via flags or by exporting the equivalent KOSLI env vars (e.g. KOSLI_AWS_KEY_ID)